xianwill/spark-boilerplate/README.md

 ## EMR

-* Configure instance types, spot pricing and other EC2 and EMR properties in props-emr
+Configure instance types, spot pricing and other EC2 and EMR properties in props-emr.
 Once you have all of your EMR properties configured, you can deploy the current version of your assembled jar to s3 with:

 ```
 ./bin/deploy-s3